Target Policy Profile

 Who should complete the TPoP?

 The TPoP could be completed by a PI or study team.
-The group creating a TPoP is usually the team advocating a change in policy, who wish to engage the owners of the policy to understand what evidence a policymaker or policymaking organization needs in order to act.
+The group creating a TPoP is usually the team advocating a change in policy that wishes to engage the owners of the policy to understand what evidence they need in order to act.

 When should one be completed and how is it kept up to date?